systemcarl/weblog/articles/devlogs/blank/content-template.md

 # DevLog: Designing a Content Template
-Not long after [setting up SvelteKit application] for my [personal website]
+Not long after [I set up SvelteKit application] for [my personal website]
     and blog,
-I released and deployed the [first update] to the site adding a very simple
+I released and deployed [the first update] to the site adding
-    [landing page].
+    [a very simple landing page].
-The [initial version] of the application had no content at all, only a styled
+[The initial version] of the application had no content at all, only
-    [error message].
+    [a styled error message].
-The component framework and underlying [theming system] was already in place, but this was the implementation of the [visual design] beyond a simple
+The component framework and [underlying theming system] was already in place, but this was the implementation of [the website's visual design] beyond
-    [proof-of-concept].
+    [the early proof-of-concept].

 This next step was to create a basic, stylized landing page to provide a brief
     personal introduction.
 Working from the design mock-up, I decided to include as little content as
     possible without having to revisit the design later.
-Choosing to only implement the [profile] and [contact information] sections,
+Choosing to only implement [the profile] and [the contact information] sections,
     the goal was just to add some static content elements, including:
 - my name,
 - a personal summary,